Sex Workers Push Back Against The Controversial FOSTA-SESTA Law

 The sex workers we spoke with felt shattered over the news.
 Chayse Rose, a professional fetish enthusiast, was “angry, sad, and scared,” and she warns that Backpage’s closure “hurts the most vulnerable sex workers more than anyone else.”
 And A., a member of the Black Sex Workers Collective who’s an advocate, burlesque performer, and former stripper, expressed “shock, dismay, disappointment, and frustration.”
 She sees this as a blow to freedom of speech.

-Likewise, Anna Moones, a queer adult performer, felt “devastated,” but says that sex workers saw this coming for years.
+Likewise, Anna Moone, a queer adult performer, felt “devastated,” but says that sex workers saw this coming for years.
 Anna tells UPROXX that Backpage’s shutdown won’t do much to meet the bill’s stated goals.
 “In addition to being devastating and unhelpful,” Anna says.
 “Backpage getting raided meant that SESTA wasn’t even relevant to the capturing the Boogeyman they used to rally behind it.”

 Lydia Faithfull — a professional dominatrix, sex columnist, and a former Nevada brothel madam who recently spent time in New Zealand (where prostitution is legal) — assures UPROXX that she’s no conspiracy theorist, but she feels that Backpage’s closure is “dangerous government propaganda.”
 She points toward the current headlines featuring porn star Stormy Daniels and her alleged affair with Donald Trump, and although Backpage has clearly been a government target for years, the shutdown’s timing may be no mere coincidence.